casper-network/docs/source/docs/casper/operators/setup-network/chain-spec.md

 # The Blockchain Specification {#the-chain-specification}

 The blockchain specification, or `chainspec`, is a collection of configuration settings describing the network state at genesis and upgrades to basic system functionality (including system contracts and gas costs) occurring after genesis.
-This page describes each field in the chainspec, based on the [version 1.5.2](https://github.com/casper-network/casper-node/blob/release-1.5.2/resources/production/chainspec.toml) of the Casper node.
+This page describes each field in the chainspec, based on [version 1.5.2](https://github.com/casper-network/casper-node/blob/release-1.5.2/resources/production/chainspec.toml) of the Casper node.
 The chainspec can and should be customized for private networks.
 The chainspec attributes are divided into categories based on what they are configuring.

 ## protocol